 - Project description, rationale, and timeline (approximately 1000 words)

 - Itemized budget request

 Selection Criteria.
+This source supports expanded opportunities for educationally rigorous and enriching international teaching, learning, and research.
+Projects that emphasize student-faculty collaboration are especially encouraged.
 The Dean of the Faculty will review all applications.
 Priority will be given to projects that will raise the visibility of international study among students at Williams and, hopefully, encourage students to integrate a dimension of such study into their educational objectives.
-Projects that emphasize student-faculty collaboration are especially encouraged.

 Reporting Requirement.
-Faculty members and students who have participated in projects supported by the Global Initiatives Venture Fund are expected to share their experiences with the wider College community via reports made available on the Williams International website and in presentations to the International Studies colloquium.
+Faculty members and students who have participated in projects supported by the Global Initiatives Venture Fund are expected to share their experiences with the wider College community via reports made to the Dean of the Faculty, which may then be posted on the college website.